 It was the day… The day to head to Kansas City to watch the Chiefs in the Playoffs.
 They were divisional Champions and now it’s time to claim victory… I’d like to say the day went as planned, but sadly, it didn’t…

 If you follow baseball at all (which sadly I don’t) you’ll remember that about the time of the World Series in 2015, Kansas City was painted up blue to support their team.
 Well this year as the Chiefs made the playoffs it was time to swap out the blue for Red.

 Our noon thirty game against the Pittsburgh Steelers was pushed back to a 7:35 game so we had plenty of time to make it to Kansas City.
 Other than the fact, you know… they opened gates like 4 or 5 hours before the game where normal game its like 2 hours or something like that.
 Don’t quote me on times, I’m just usually where I’m supposed to be when I’m told to be there.

 I’ve been on the hunt for the best donuts.
 Have I found them?
-Maybe….
-But I can tell you one things for sure… these donuts are AWESOME!
+Maybe… But I can tell you one thing for sure… these donuts are AWESOME!
 And they’re Daylight Donuts so they should be like the ones we get from Daylight Donuts in Carthage, but they aren’t.

 A while ago I asked my dad where his favorite donuts were from and we got into a huge discussion.
 Then last week he had to be in Joplin for some work training.
 On his way from training to work, he brought a donut by for us to try from Dude’s Donuts.
 The next day was Wednesday.
 That’s Donut Day :).
 So we decided to try donuts from there.